85 Burning Man Photos That'll Blow Your Mind

-Even though the 2020 event was canceled, these mindblowing images provide another way to experience the otherworldly beauty and core tenets of this truly singular event.
+Some of us, however, will simply have to settle for these mindblowing images that provide another way to experience the otherworldly beauty and core tenets of this truly singular event.

 The central fixture of Burning Man is "The Man" himself, a towering sculpture with a triangular-shaped face that's ceremonially burned at the end of each event.

 The first sculpture was built in 1986 by Larry Harvey and Jerry James out of scrap wood, and was torched on Baker Beach in San Francisco.

 That inaugural year, the sculpture was 8-feet tall; in more recent years, it's reached nearly 40 feet in height.

 The first year the wooden sculpture was set ablaze, about 10 bystanders were present.
 More than three decades later, things have changed.